-HEAL is your go-to group for helping you maintain a healthy lifestyle even under the pressures of medical school!
-We maintain the garden on the School of Medicine campus, where produce from the garden is used to provide healthy lunches for students.
-Part of our goal is to supply endless fitness motivation, information about local 5K’s that we participate in as a team, and other fitness events that are posted on our Facebook page.
-There is a field day in the spring and running club in the works.
-Plus, we are developing a healthy cookbook with easy recipes for medical students.
-Hiking, kayaking and camping are just a few of the weekend adventures we like to partake in.
-At the end of the day, we will help you learn how to take care of your mind and body in order to be successful under stress!
+HEALthy Strides is your go-to group for helping you maintain a healthy lifestyle even under the pressures of medical school!
+We maintain the garden on the UofSC SOMC campus and make the produce available for all students.
+Part of our goal is to supply endless fitness motivation with workout competitions and the virtual running club.
+We also host a Community 5k and Health Fair in the spring.
+During our (little bit of) free time, hiking, tubing, and volunteering are just a few of the weekend adventures we like to partake in.
+At the end of the day, we will help you learn how to take care of your mind and body to be successful under stress!

 This club brings students interested in internal medicine opportunities to hear from practicing physicians in both internal medicine and subspecialties within the field of internal medicine through sponsored lunches (free food!).
 The speakers provide insight into their daily lives as internists and answer questions regarding their careers.
 These lunches will allow students to network and possibly set up shadowing with the speakers.
 We will also be providing hands on opportunities through the simulation lab at Prisma Health Richland Hospital and other workshops throughout the year.